-Shareholders file a class-action lawsuit against RIM
+Shareholders file a class-action lawsuit against RIM7

 We were poring through financial statements of the top mobile manufacturers recently for a research, and noticed that at one point RIM just says they will no longer include the ASP (Average Selling Price) metric in the quarterly releases.
 RIM's average selling price has long been second only to Apple, considering the outdated hardware sold at top-shelf prices.